tanislavivanov/tanislavivanov/README.md

 <h2>:man_technologist: About me</h2>
 - 👋 Hi, I’m Tanislav (@tanislavivanov)!<br>
-- 👀 I am a Web and PWA developer.<br>
+- 👀 I was a Web and PWA developer.
+Now mainly focused on mobile app development with Swift(UI).<br>
-- #️⃣ #PHPisSuperior; Mainly working with PHP, MySQL for backend and HTML, CSS and JS for frontend. <br>
+- #️⃣ #PHPisSuperior; Mainly working with PHP, MySQL for backend and HTML, CSS and JS for frontend on web. <br>
 - 📫 Reach me on my email: tanislav@flareapps.eu *(responding within 7 business days)*<br>

 <h2>:busts_in_silhouette: How to reach me</h2>